zachalewel/learn_command_line_exercises/chapter_2/README.md

 ####In order to find out the full path you would right click and select get info.####
 ####Then under "where" is your current location.####

+1) What directory are you in?
+*To find this out I would run, pwd. this would tell me I am in /Users/zachalewel/workspace/davinci_coders_t3_2015/homework/learn_command_line_exercises/chapter_2
+2) Are you in the class directory?
+Yes I am in the classes directory, workspace/davinci_coders/bu... is our directory.
+3) Are you in your home directory? yes my class directory is within my home directory.
+If you notice when you run `pwd` that you are under /Users/name
+4) What directory did you run that command in?
+Again I found this out using `pwd`.
+/Users/zachalewel/workspace/davinci_coders_t3_2015/homework/learn_command_line_exercises/chapter_2

 #####The other way to find out is in terminal you just simply type pwd, which stands for print#####
 #####current working directory.
 Which I will demonstrate for you now about 40 or 50 times.#####